rishi921/ECommerce/README.md

-# Welcome to Sharma React Ecommerce Website
+# Welcome to Sharma's React Ecommerce Website

 ## Follow the 3 Steps and you are good to go.